 These Mexican spiced peanuts are a great snack alone, but they also pair wonderfully with Mexican horchata.
 Try a rum horchata cocktail or a non-alcoholic cinnamon vanilla horchata with these chile lime peanuts for your next Mexican celebration.Jump to Recipe

 Horchata is a dreamy, creamy drink made with rice, and it is particularly wonderful with spicy food.
+It is a perfect match with salty chile lime peanuts to snack on.

 There are a number of variations for an “authentic” horchata, depending on whether you favor the Spanish version or one of the many Mexican versions.